pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### SharePoint Command

-Do you know what's better from removing list items from a SharePoint list?
+Do you know what's better than removing list items from a SharePoint list?
 Removing them in a batch!
-In this release we added a command that will help you be more effective in exactly that.
+In this release, we added a command that will help you be more effective in exactly that.

 To remove a list of IDs from a list with a csv run: